riledigital/RESonator/README.md

 ## Installation

+Download the `tar.gz` archive file for the latest version from this repo's [Releases section](https://github.com/riledigital/RESonator/releases) under Assets.

 On Mac OS, unzip the tar.gz file to somewhere like `/Applications`, then run the `resonator-web-gui/resonator-web-gui` binary file.
 A console window will open and your web browser will launch the RESonator front-end.
 Quit the Terminal window to close the application.

 RESonator currently requires an internet connection to display the Web frontend properly, since it depends on a CDN-hosted version of <a href="https://getbootstrap.com">Bootstrap</a>.